VirtuslabRnD/pulumi-kotlin/README.md

 </dependency>
  ```

-Only Kotlin-specific dependency is needed, so you can replace
+Only Kotlin-specific dependency is needed, so you can replace:

   ```xml